What Is a Co-op?

 - Memory DVD

 - Library/Book Order

 Helping In Class

-Each family is required to parent-help in their child's class.
+Each family is required to teacher-help in their child's class.
 Family members help once every two or three weeks.
 On some days, you will be assigned to provide snack.
-There are three parent helpers each day which enables us to maintain a nurturing environment and a low child to adult ratio.
+There are three teacher helpers each day which enables us to maintain a nurturing environment and a low child to adult ratio.